Learn Croatian With These 10 Things To Know

-So, you want to learn Croatian, either from the beginning or brush up on what you learned as a kid huh?
-Here are 7 things you need to know before you embark on your Croatian language adventure as written by language professor Mateja Horvat.
+So, you want to learn Croatian from the beginning or brush up on what you learned as a kid, huh?
+Here are seven things you need to know before you embark on your Croatian language adventure, as written by language professor Mateja Horvat.

 Reading And Writing Is Easy

 Every letter in the Croatian language has only one sound, only one way that it’s supposed to be pronounced.
 So, after 15 minutes or so of learning the alphabet, you are actually able to read Shakespeare in Croatian!
 Not bad for only 15 minutes of studying, huh? 🙂

 It’s not like you will understand it, but if a Croatian were to hear you reading, they would understand you without too much trouble.

 You’ll Break Your Tongue

 Or maybe you can just think about it as an excellent exercise for your tongue and facial muscles! 🙂 Your tongue will end up doing tricks unlike anything else it is used to doing – no need to go to the gym.

 Just think of all the cosmetic surgeon’s fees you can save by saying things like: “Još jednu čašu vina i srdele, molim!”
 No facelift is needed afterward!

 When starting to learn a new language, most people will say that their goal is to be able to have a conversation in the new language they intend to learn, and my students are always interested in knowing how long it will take them to get there.
 According to CEFRL (Common European Framework of Reference for Languages), one becomes an independent user after achieving at least a B1 level of knowledge – which takes approximately 400 hours of learning.